 Discarded packaging, loose cabling, and cluttered passageways are a recipe for disaster and have no place in a safe working environment.
-Keeping the workplace neat and tidy is essential to preventing accidents and incidents.
+Keeping the workplace neat and tidy is essential to prevent accidents.]

 4. Keep skills/qualification records up to date

-It’s crucial that management knows exactly who has which skills and qualifications in order to safeguard safety in the workplace.
+It’s crucial that management knows exactly who has which skills and qualifications in order to ensure safety in the workplace.
 Skills and qualifications are often recorded in a skills matrix.

-The problem, however, is that overly complicated spreadsheets are generally used for this purpose.
-Keeping these spreadsheets up to date is often seen as an annoying chore that often gets overlooked when there’s real work to be done.
+Having a skills matrix in Excel is better than having none at all.
+The problem, however, is that too often overly complicated spreadsheets are used.
+Keeping these spreadsheets up to date is often seen as an annoying chore that gets overlooked when there’s real work to be done.
 To complicate matters still further, things often go wrong when saving or creating multiple versions of the same spreadsheet.
 This quickly leads to confusion about who actually has the latest version.

 With the latest versions of skills matrices at their fingertips, managers can see who has which skills and qualifications, and make sure the right people are in the right place at the right time.
-Perhaps the most important factor in reducing industrial accidents.
+This is perhaps the most important factor in reducing industrial accidents.

 5. Clarify personnel availability

-Determining when personnel with critical skills and qualifications are available is not only crucial to preventing accidents and incidents, but also to responding adequately in the unfortunate event that they occur.
+Determining when personnel with critical skills and qualifications are available is not only crucial for preventing accidents, but it’s also critical for ensuring an adequate response in the unfortunate event that they occur.

 6. Turn data into information, information into insight

-Data, information, and insight are crucial to preventing accidents and incidents.
+Data, information, and insight are crucial in preventing accidents and incidents.
 Thoroughly investigating a company’s working conditions, processes, and operating procedures can help pinpoint potential risks and hazards before something goes wrong.

 Risk analyses also allow companies to take prompt and adequate measures.

-AG5 software can help with this too.
+AG5 software can help too.
 Suppose a production line needs retooling.
-Enter ‘production line retooling’ into AG5 and a list appears of all fully qualified personnel.
-Once again, ensuring that the right person is in the right place at the right time.
+Enter ‘production line retooling’ into AG5 and a list appears of all fully-qualified personnel, once again ensuring that the right person is in the right place at the right time.